Skip navigation

 Basement Flooding Mitigation Program

-The Region assigns streets to Parts A, B and C of the Basement Flooding Mitigation Program, prioritizing based on infrastructure conditions and the overall risk of basement flooding.
-Part A is being constructed in 2023, with Parts B and C construction tentatively commencing in 2024 and 2025 respectively.
+The Region assigns streets to Parts A, B, and C of the Basement Flooding Mitigation Program, prioritizing based on infrastructure conditions and the overall risk of basement flooding.
+Construction for Part A and B have been completed, with construction for Part C underway as of November 2025.

 • Benefits: Sewer back-up prevention